DPDK/dpdk/doc/guides/sample_app_ug/kernel_nic_interface.rst

 *   --config="(port,lcore_rx, lcore_tx[,lcore_kthread, ...]) [, port,lcore_rx, lcore_tx[,lcore_kthread, ...]]":
     Determines which lcores of RX, TX, kernel thread are mapped to which ports.

-Refer to *Intel® DPDK Getting Started Guide* for general information on running applications and the Environment Abstraction Layer (EAL) options.
+Refer to *DPDK Getting Started Guide* for general information on running applications and the Environment Abstraction Layer (EAL) options.

 The -c coremask parameter of the EAL options should include the lcores indicated by the lcore_rx and lcore_tx, but does not need to include lcores indicated by lcore_kthread as they are used to pin the kernel thread on.